-I was scared to get P90x.
+At first, I was nervous to get P90x.
 I thought it would be too much for me.

-I had done a little Tae Bo and had exercised at the gym (not very regularly), and I really wanted something to get into shape.
+I had done a some Tae Bo and had exercised at the gym (not very regularly), and I really wanted something to get into shape.

 I asked a friend, and he said how hard P90x was, so I decided to start with P90 or Power 90.

 Looking back, I should have just started with P90x taking it slow at first, and then ramping up.

 Having done P90, P90x, Some of P90x2, and all of P90X3, I can say that P90X3 is my favorite, but the other workouts have their benefits as well.

 Here’s a quick Run Down of P90 vs P90x vs P90x3…

 - Quite a bit of punching and kicking the air.
 Again, it’s great for starters.

 - The warmup, cool down period is quite lengthy in each video compared to the newer versions.
 If you want easier startup, this could work for you.